 Medication at School

-a signed parental request for administration and will be administered for two weeks only (doctor’s order is required if medication is to be given longer than 2 weeks).
+Over-the-counter (OTC) medications will only be administered at school when these OTC medications arrive to school in their original, properly labeled containers, accompanied by a signed parental request for administration and will be administered for two weeks only (A healthcare provider’s order is required if medication is to be administered beyond 2 weeks).

 Health Problems at School